 You can always add or remove fields later, but they save you some time by eliminating the need to add basic fields.
-And you can, of course, always choose to start from a blank canvas rather than using one of the templates.
+You can also choose to start from a blank canvas rather than using one of the templates.

 Using the Drag and Drop Form Builder

-Once you select your template, you’ll go straight to the drag and drop form builder:
+Once you select your preferred template, you can go straight to the drag and drop form builder

-Then, to customize that field (or any other field), you just need to click on the field:
+Now, to customize that field (or any other field), simply click on the field you want to customize.